javeriaZ1131/MLP-for-Facial-Recognition/README.md

 On computing the precision and the recall we get that precision of data prediction is 55% and recall is 57%

+That was all about the working.
+Hope you find it easy to grasp.

 Thankss!!!!